Abram, Greater Manchester: Governance

 Lying within the historic county boundaries of Lancashire since the early 12th century, Abram anciently constituted a manor, held by ruling families who paid tax to the King.
 Abram during the Middle Ages formed a township in the ecclesiastical parish of Wigan, and hundred of West Derby.

 Following the Poor Law Amendment Act 1834, Abram formed part of the Wigan Poor Law Union, an inter-parish unit established to provide social security.
 Abram's first local authority was a Local board of health established in 1880; Abram Local Board of Health was a regulatory body responsible for standards of hygiene and sanitation in the township.
 Following the Local Government Act 1894, the area of the Local Board became the Abram Urban District, a local government district within the administrative county of Lancashire.
-The urban district council had 12 members and was based out of Abram Urban District Council Offices, which were designed by Heaton, Ralph and Heaton and completed in 1903.
+The urban district council had 12 members and was based out of the Abram Council Offices, which were designed by Heaton, Ralph and Heaton and completed in 1903.

 In 1957 there were exchanges of very small areas with Ashton in Makerfield and Golborne Urban Districts.
 Under the Local Government Act 1972, the Abram Urban District was abolished, and Abram has, since 1 April 1974, formed an unparished area of the Metropolitan Borough of Wigan, a local government district of the metropolitan county of Greater Manchester.
 Wigan Metropolitan Borough Council provides the local services.

-In terms of parliamentary representation, Abram is part of the Makerfield constituency; the Member of Parliament is Yvonne Fovargue, a Labour politician.
+In terms of parliamentary representation, Abram is part of the Makerfield constituency; the Member of Parliament is Josh Simons, a Labour politician.

 Geography

 At 53°30′29″N 2°35′17″W (53.508°,-2.588°) and 173 mi northwest of central London, Abram lies on mostly flat ground, with slightly undulating land at its southern end.
 The larger towns of Wigan and Leigh lie to the northwest and east respectively.
 For purposes of the Office for National Statistics, Abram forms part of the Wigan Urban Area.
 Suburban localities in and around Abram include Bamfurlong, Bickershaw, Bryn Gates and Platt Bridge.

-The land around Abram is generally flat and used for coal mining as well as arable farming.
+The land around Abram is generally flat and used for coal mining and arable farming.
 As a result, collieries were scattered across the landscape.
 The local geology consists of coal measures in the north and sandstone in the south; the soil is clayey and as a result, the area is susceptible to flooding.

 To the south of the village lies Abram Flashes a 39.6 ha Site of Special Scientific Interest (SSSI).
 The site lies adjacent to the Leigh Branch Canal and is part of Wigan Flashes an area of wetland stretching for 10 km between Wigan and Leigh.
-The flashes are shallow bodies of water which originate from flooding due to subsidence caused by shallow-mining.
+The flashes are shallow bodies of water that originate from flooding due to the subsidence caused by shallow mining.
 Abram flashes was designated an SSSI in 1990 due to its biological interest which includes various habitats such as open water, swamp, tall herb fen and wet marshy grassland.